EvangelosBoudis/couchbase-lite-dao/README.md

 `Query.toData()` and `Query.observeData()` extensions can be used to serialize query results into a desired class.
 <br/>
 More specifically `Query.toData()` extension after query execution and `Query.observeData()` immediately after each change in query results convert the `ResultSet` to the class we specify.
-If no `Gson` instance is set for serialization, `Gson()` will be used by default.

 ```kotlin
 val query = QueryBuilder